 Your business or organization could be the victim of corporate espionage.
 Someone could be collecting competitive intelligence through unethical means, such as listening devices, video surveillance, or even something as basic as rummaging through your trash.
-Whether the threat comes from bugging devices at a one-time event, or ongoing surveillance at your corporate site, make sure you are aware of surveillance techniques, find the threats, determine who is behind the intelligence gathering and put systems in place to prevent future breaches.
+Whether the threat comes from bugging devices at a one-time event or ongoing surveillance at your corporate site, organizations need to be aware of surveillance techniques to uncover the threats, determine who is behind the intelligence gathering, and implement security systems to prevent future breaches.

 - Full Radio Frequency (RF) Spectrum Analysis